You've packed your clothes, your shoes, your passport... but what about your toiletries?

-Can you bring dry shampoo on a plane?
+Can you fly with dry shampoo on a plane?
 Or hairspray or deodorant?

-If you're planning on traveling by air, it's important to know the TSA's (Transportation Security Administration) restrictions on what you can and can't bring in your carry-on and checked luggage.
+If you're planning to travel by air, it's essential to know the TSA's (Transportation Security Administration) restrictions on what you can and cannot bring in your carry-on and checked luggage.

-Have you seen someone's hairspray or hand lotion tossed into the garbage going through airport security?
-Or has it happened to you?
+Have you seen another traveler's hairspray or hand lotion tossed into the garbage going through airport security?
+Or has this happened to you?

-In this article, we'll tell you everything you need to know about traveling with health and beauty supplies, from liquid limitations to the best way to pack your toiletries and makeup kit.
+In this article, we'll tell you everything you need to know about traveling with health and beauty supplies, from limitations on liquid shampoo to the best way to pack dry shampoo and other toiletries, and makeup kit.

 Read on for all the details!

-You probably already know that there are restrictions on how much liquid you can bring in your carry on bag.
+You probably already know that there are restrictions on how much liquid you can bring in your carry on luggage.

 These restrictions are known as the TSA rules or the "3-1-1 Rule" which means that each passenger is allowed to bring: